lumostone/lumostone.github.io/content/posts/en/eth2-staking-with-k8s-prysm.md

 This guide will help you to:

 - Create a Kubernetes cluster with MicroK8s.
-If you already have your prefered Kubernetes distribution running you can jump to the section "[Install and Configure NFS](#install-and-configure-nfs)".
+If you already have your prefered Kubernetes distribution running you can jump to the section “[Install and Configure NFS](#install-and-configure-nfs)”.
 If you are using managed Kubernetes services provided by cloud providers (*e.g.* AKS, EKS, and GKE), you may consider using cloud storage directly rather than NFS as the persistent storage.
 We will cover this topic in the future.
 - Install and configure NFS.
 - Prepare the Helm chart for multiple validators.
-- Install Prysm's beacon and validator client with the Helm chart.
+- Install Prysm’s beacon and validator client with the Helm chart.
 - Check client status.
-- Upgrade and roll back the Prysm's beacon and validator client with the Helm chart.
+- Upgrade and roll back the Prysm’s beacon and validator client with the Helm chart.

 ## Non-Goal

 This guide does not:

 - Cover the performance tuning and sizing.
 - Cover the steps to fund the validators and to generate the validator keys.
 - Include Kubernetes cluster high availability (HA) configuration and security hardening.